Cosmo-Tech/azure-sample-webapp/doc/dashboards.md

 - the values you need to use for `reportId` key and `pageName` key are then:\
   `MyReportURL?reportId=<reportId>&pageName=<pageName>`

-## Report page size recommendation for Scenario View iframe
+## Report page size recommendation
+for Scenario View iframe:
 - Select option: View > fit to page
 - Select Format > Page size > Custom
   - Width: 1580 px
   - Height: 350 px

+for Dashboard View iframes:
+- Select option: View > fit to page
+- Select Format > Page size > Custom
+  - Width: 1280 px
+  - Height: 795 px

 ## How to use filters on the current scenario (dynamic Filter)